scchan/hcc_wiki/HC mode.md

 }

 ```
-For HSA APUs that supports system wide shared virtual memory, a GPU kernel can directly access system memory allocated by the host:
+For HSA APUs that enable systemwide shared virtual memory, a GPU kernel can directly access system memory allocated by the host:
 ```
 int* cpu_memory = (int*) malloc(...);
 ...